-- (a) To be eligible, employees must have been employed by the City for at least twelve (12) months and must have worked at least 1,250 hours during the previous twelve (12) months. - (b) The leave year will be calculated by a "rolling" twelve (12 month period measured backward from the date an employee uses any Family and Medical Leave Act leave. - (c) If desired, employees may use paid leave, such as any accrued vacation leave, personal days, or sick leave, before using their unpaid Family and Medical Leave Act Leave, and such paid leave shall not apply toward the employee's twelve (12) week entitlement.
+(a) To be eligible, employees must have been employed by the City for at least twelve (12) months and must have worked at least 1,250 hours during the previous twelve (12) months.

+- (b) The leave year will be calculated by a "rolling" twelve (12 month period measured backward from the date an employee uses any Family and Medical Leave Act leave. - If desired, employees may use paid leave, such as any accrued vacation leave, (c) personal days, or sick leave, before using their unpaid Family and Medical Leave Act Leave, and such paid leave shall not apply toward the employee's twelve (12) week entitlement.
 In order to utilize paid leave prior to FMLA leave, an employee must demonstrate that he/she is FMLA-eligible at the time the paid leave commences.
 The employee bears the responsibility to provide the necessary documentation justifying the need for such leave and, if the employee wants to use sick leave prior to FMLA, the employee must still comply with the provisions that apply to such leave.
 Moreover, employees should make a reasonable effort to schedule any foreseeable medical treatment so as not to unduly disrupt the operation of the City.
 Employees should provide the City with not less than thirty (30) days' notice or as much notice as is practical.
-In the event the situation is not an emergency or is predictable, such as scheduled surgery or pregnancy, a request for the leave of absence must be on file before the leave of absence commences for work.
+In the event the situation is not an emergency or is predictable, such as scheduled surgery or pregnancy, a request for the leave of absence must be on file before the leave of absence commences

+Section 3.
+Unauthorized Leaves of Absence.
+Whenever possible, any bargaining unit employee who is absent from work shall have notified his or her supervisor and have reported the reason for the absence at least one hour prior to the time that the employee is scheduled to report for work.
 All unauthorized and unreported absences shall be considered Unauthorized Leaves of Absence unless and until sufficient justification for such absence and for the failure to report the absence in advance is provided to the appropriate supervisor.
 The City shall determine if sufficient justification for the absence or the failure to report it exists, on a case by case basis.
 Employees shall not be compensated for unauthorized leaves of absence.
 Any unauthorized leave of absence for which sufficient justification is not provided and supervisor approval received, shall be grounds for appropriate disciplinary action, in addition to loss of pay.